spance/suft/README.md

 -b:  max bandwidth of sending in mbps (be careful, see Notes#2)
 -s:  for server
 -fr: enable fast retransmission (useful for lossy link)
--sr: don't shrink window when a lot of packets were lost
 -ft: flat traffic (slow down bursty traffic, useful when sender has more bandwidth than receiver)
 ```